Pablo-source/R-Automation-Functions/README.md

   -   https://here.r-lib.org/
   -   https://www.tidyverse.org/blog/2017/12/workflow-vs-script/

-There is a brief description of each script aim under the initial commit column
+There is a brief description of each script aim below the first initial comit label at the top